flyway/flywaydb.org/documentation/command/check.md

 | Parameter                     | Description
 | ----------------------------- | -----------------------------------------------------------
 |    check.buildUrl             | URL for a build database.
 |    check.buildUser            | Username for the build database.
 Defaults to 'flyway.user'
 |    check.buildPassword        | Password for the build database.
 Defaults to 'flyway.password'
 |    check.reportFilename       | **[REQUIRED]** Destination filename for reports
-|    check.nextSnapshot         | A snapshot containing all migrations including those that are pending
+|    check.nextSnapshot         | A snapshot containing all migrations including those that are pending (generated via [`snapshot`](/documentation/command/snapshot))
-|    check.deployedSnapshot     | A snapshot containing all applied migrations and thus matching what should be in the target
+|    check.deployedSnapshot     | A snapshot containing all applied migrations and thus matching what should be in the target (generated via [`snapshot`](/documentation/command/snapshot))

 #### Usage Example:
 ```